SamCH93/BAEcomment/README.md

 # Comment on "Bayesian additional evidence for decision making under small sample uncertainty"

-This repository contains code and data related to the preprint
+This repository contains code and data related to the paper

 Pawel, S., Held, L. and Matthews, R. Comment on "Bayesian additional evidence for decision making under small sample uncertainty".
 BMC Medical Research